This image, which is a bit unfair, has been around a lot on social media …

 Mike Pearson, and many, man millions of Canadians believed that they had a national identity, even if it was usually kept submerged in our “souls.”

 But that still doesn’t address what post-nationalism or the post-national state might be, does it?
 Is it simply some sort of “dressed for dinner” multiculturalism ~ the sort that Angela Merkel called a “lie.”
 We’ve been doing that sort of thing for ages.
-In fact Lester Pearson put us on a track, in the 1960s, for official bilingualism and biculturalism, but Pierre Trudeau’s advisors, conscious of how poorly that was received in Canada ‘hors de Québec,’ changed the official Canadian mantra to bilingual and multicultural.
-And that remains the federal government’s position today … even as many, many Canadian struggle to understand what it means.
+In fact, Lester Pearson put us on a track, in the 1960s, for official bilingualism and biculturalism, but Pierre Trudeau’s advisors, conscious of how poorly that was received in Canada ‘hors de Québec,’ changed the official Canadian mantra to bilingual and multicultural.
+And that remains the federal government’s position today … even as many, many Canadians struggle to understand what it means.
 Or, is the post-national state something more?
 Is it, indeed, a society where no one (aside from First Nations?) has any “core identity” at all?
 And would that mean that we have no values, no fundamental principles?
-Is that why the Liberals propose to remove the warning that female genital mutilation and so called “honour” killings are wrong ~ not just illegal but morally unacceptable in a civilized society ~ from our citizenship guide?
+Is that why the Liberals propose to remove the warning that female genital mutilation and so-called “honour” killings are wrong ~ not just illegal but morally unacceptable in a civilized society ~ from our citizenship guide?
 Is it “anything goes” in 21st century Canada (except for respecting treaties with First Nations)?
 Was the Ontario Court of Appeal wrong?
 Will the Canada that Justin Trudeau passes on to future generations be one in which “cultural norms” can and do excuse violence and misogyny because, since we have no “core identity” we cannot have, even in law, a few shared values?

 Some Conservatives, including Brian Mulroney and Stephen Harper, have been (at least passively) complicit in this slow slither towards whatever a post-national state might be (have been) in the minds of the Trudeaus (père et fils).
 That needs to stop.
 Conservatives need to tell Canada that we will turn about and march, resolutely, back towards the values of better leaders, Liberals and Conservatives, like Laurier and Borden and St Laurent and Diefenbaker who believed in a Canada with values.
 We have to tell ourselves and the world that we can find our “soul” in our everyday, work-a-day, peaceful lives, not just in war, and that we have a “core identity” that says that Canadians do share some common values that include respect for the rule of law and for basic human dignity and a few fundamental rights for all, regardless of sex, age, race or creed.
 We, Conservatives, must believe (in our minds and in our hearts, too) and affirm that there is a real Canada and it does have values … no matter what the privileged nabobs of the chattering classes and the Laurentian Elites might say to the contrary.